NexClipper/exporterhub.io/contents/Zookeeper_Exporter/nc/v0.1.5/Zookeeper_Exporter_README.md

 A Prometheus exporter for zookeeper.

+### What is zookeeper?
+ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+All of these kinds of services are used in some form or another by distributed applications.

+Kafka internally use zookeeper.

+This exporter can be used independently as well as with kafka to get the detailed metrics for the kafka cluster.

+You can find all the metrics supported by the exporter in the "Zookeeper_Exporter_sample_metrics.md" file in the repository.

 ### Usage:

 Exports mntr zookeeper's stats in prometheus format. zk_followers, zk_synced_followers and zk_pending_syncs metrics are available only on cluster leader.

 Note: starting from zookeeper v3.4.10 it's required to have mntr command whitelisted (details: 4lw.commands.whitelist).